pencer-io/pencer-io.github.io/_posts/2021-01-28-ctf-thm-jurassic-park.md

 So we have the password, but where do we use it?
 And what could the associated username be?

+## Gaining Access

 From the Nmap scan we know there is ssh on port 22.
-From the developer on ?id=5 we found a possible user dennis.
+From the developer on ?id=5 we found a possible user Dennis.
 And from the user table we found a password.

-So let's try it and see what we find:
+Let's use the credentials we've discovered and try to ssh in as dennis:

 ```text
 kali@kali:~$ ssh dennis@10.10.9.16